 Unplanned, but excused, CSSC absences: Unplanned but excused absences are student absences due to circumstances beyond the student's control.
 Examples of unplanned, but excused absences include student illness and/or family death.
-The Doctoring Course Directors will decide whether or not an unplanned student absence qualifies as an excused absence.
-In the case of any unplanned absence, students are expected to contact the CSSC, and inform the CSSC Director (or, if the director is unavailable, a CSSC staff member) that the student will not be in the CSSC and the reason for the unplanned absence.
+The student will submit an absence request to Student Affairs per the usual method.
+Student Affairs will classify the absence as excused or unexcused.
+In the case of any unplanned absence, students are expected to contact the CSSC as soon as possible, inform Melanie Carlson and Debra Danforth that the student will not be in the CSSC, giving the reason for the unplanned absence.

-Impact of excused absence on the student's grade: If the CSSC absence qualifies as an "excused" absence, a remediation plan will be developed by the student and the Course Director.
+Impact of excused absence on the student's grade: If the CSSC absence qualifies as an "excused" absence, a remediation plan will be developed by the student and CSSC faculty.
 In most situations, remediation of the missed CSSC session must occur within one week.
 These remediation sessions will be evaluated by a CSSC faculty and scored using the same criteria as regular CSSC sessions.
 In the case of an unplanned, but excused absence, the student will not incur a grading penalty.

 Unplanned and unexcused CSSC absences: Unplanned and unexcused absences are any unplanned student absences that do not qualify as an excused CSSC absence.
 These generally are due to circumstances within the student's control.
-Examples of unplanned and unexcused absences include the student who forgets about a CSSC session, the student who skips CSSC to study for an exam and/or any absence where an able student fails to contact the CSSC director (or, if the director is unavailable, a CSSC staff member) to inform them that the student will not be in the CSSC.
+Examples of unplanned and unexcused absences include the student who forgets about a CSSC session, the student who skips CSSC to study for an exam and/or any absence where an able student fails to contact Melanie Carlson and Debra Danforth to inform them that the student will not be in the CSSC.